HHY-schoen/RestfulAPI-with-Node.js-Express-MongoDB/README.md

 build a RESTful CRUD API with Node.js, Express and MongoDB
 - npm init -y : -y 代表全部使用預設的值
 - npm i express : install express framework  ( after downlaod you will see the module on sidebar )
-- npm i nodemon : install nodemon ( automatically restarting the node application when file changes, can install globally ( -g ) or depth dependency ( -d ) )
+- npm i nodemon : install nodemon ( automatically restarting the node application when file changes )
+  > can install globally ( -g ) or depth dependency ( -d )
 - npm run dev

 - git init : manage git
 - git add . : add every files in git